Examples

 q̂ = train(q̂, sample, simulate, m = m)

-The resulting posterior credible-interval estimator can also be assessed with empirical simulation-based methods using assess()
+The resulting posterior credible-interval estimator can also be assessed using assess()

-Once an estimator is deemed to be satisfactorily calibrated, it may be applied to observed data (below, we use simulated data as a substitute for observed data):
+Once an estimator is deemed to be well calibrated, it may be applied to observed data (below, we use simulated data as a substitute for observed data):

 θ = sample(1) # true parameters